 INTRODUCTION

-Social networks are one way to conceptualize an individual’s social connections, as they consist of the people with whom the individual has relationships.
-An individual’s social network may include family, friends, peers, co-workers, and casual contacts (1–3), each of whom may play a different role regarding activity participation (4).
+Social networks are conceptualizations of an individual’s social connections, consisting of the people with whom an individual has relationships.
+An individual’s social network may include family, friends, peers, co-workers, and casual contacts (1–3), each of whom may play different roles regarding activity participation (4).
 Social networks have been studied in sociology for several decades and research suggests that an individual’s behavior is influenced by his friends (4, 5).

-Researchers are now considering how social networks influence an individual’s travel behavior.
-Many studies have focused on the exogenous effects of social networks on travel behavior, suggesting that individuals tend to travel to see members of their social network (6–13).
-However, there is limited research on endogenous effects, specifically the social interdependence of travel behavior – whether an individual has similar travel behavior as members of his or her social network.

-This limited research may be due to traditional social network data collection techniques have been difficult and time-consuming (14, 15).
+Researchers are now considering how social networks influence individuals’ travel behavior.
+Such studies have focused primarily on the exogenous effects of social networks, suggesting that individuals tend to travel to see members of their social network (6–13).
+However, there is limited research on endogenous effects, specifically the social interdependence of travel behavior (i.e., whether an individual has similar travel behavior as members of his or her social network).
+One reason for this may be that traditional social network data collection techniques are difficult and time-consuming (14, 15).
 However, with an increasing number of people utilizing online social networking websites, a large dataset is amassing that highlights naturally occurring social networks (16).
-Analysis of these datasets can provide insight to an individual’s social network more efficiently as online data collection methods are less cumbersome than traditional methods.
+Analysis of these datasets may be a more efficient means by which to gain insight into an individual’s social network as online data collection methods are less cumbersome than traditional methods.

-To understand the social interdependence of travel behavior, it is necessary to quantify intensity of each relationship in an individual’s social network (i.e. tie-strength) (17–22).
-Tie-strength can be determined by using frequency of contact by various modes, such as wall posts, messages, and photos together (23–26).
+To understand the social interdependence of travel behavior, it is necessary to quantify relationship intensity (i.e. tie-strength) in an individual’s social network (17–22).
+Tie-strength can be determined by using frequency of contact by various modes, such as wall posts, messages, and common photos (23–26).
 However, not all of this data is publically available.

-The objective of this research is to develop and test a method for representing tie-strength of relationships in an individual’s online social network based on limited publically available data from Facebook.
-This study uses econometric techniques previously developed to analyze spatially dependent variables to consider the social interdependence of variables.
+The objective of this research is to develop and test a method for representing relationship tie-strength in an individual’s online social network based on limited data publically available from Facebook.
+This study uses existing econometric techniques to spatially analyze and consider the social interdependence of dependent variables.
 This paper begins with a review of the relevant literature regarding social influences on travel behavior, issues with traditional social network data collection methods, the use of online social networks data, and the tie-strength of relationships.
 The paper then discusses the econometric methodology selected, data collection and processing, and the development and testing of the candidate weight matrices which consider tie-strength.

 LITERATURE REVIEW